History of Philippine money: Barter rings

 The early Filipinos also traded along with the Barter rings, which is gold ring-like ingots.
 These barter rings are bigger than a doughnut in size and are made of nearly pure gold.

+Imported Chinese cash

+A relatively unknown chapter of Philippine numismatics is the importation and usage of bronze Chinese cash in Philippine markets.
+Like other Southeast Asian ports, the Chinese coinage flooded trading ports in the Philippine Islands starting as early as the 13th century and continuing into the Qing Dynasty period.

+One issue of coinage, the Wanli Tongbao, which was issued during the Wanli period of the Ming Dynasty, frequently bear post-mint chopmarks on the rims.
+These chopmarks have been attributed to Chinese merchants based in Manila around the late 16th or early 17th century, making the so-called Manila Chopmarks on the Wanli coins the earliest chopmarks known.

 Spanish era (1565–1898)

 The Spanish silver peso worth eight reales was first introduced by the Magellan expedition of 1521 and brought in large quantities by the Manila galleons after the 1565 conquest of the Philippines.
-See Spanish dollar.
 The local salapi continued under Spanish rule as a half-peso coin.
 Additionally, Spanish gold onzas or eight-escudo coins were also introduced with identical weight to the Spanish dollar but valued at 16 silver pesos.